Noxob/couchbase-demo-todoapp/README.md

 >docker-compose up

-This will setup frontend, backend and couchbase server.
+This will setup the frontend, the backend and couchbase server.

 **Containerize:**